 The footstrike, or the live pressure map, is indicated by different colours, ranging from light blue to dark red.
 Where light blue is the lowest pressure and dark red is the highest pressure of this customer.

 The orange line in the footstrike represents the gait line of the customer.
 The gait line is unique to every customer, and it represents the roll of the foot during a step on the ground.
-Three important parts of a footstrike are important to highlight:
+The following three parts of a footstrike are important to highlight:

 Strike: the strike is the moment when the foot first contacts the ground.
 Footstrike is typically classified as fore-, mid- or rear-footstrike.